Asymmetric-OG/brain_damage/README.md

 ---

 ## B. MAIN COMPONENTS
 ### B-2.
-Noise Function
+Simplex Noise

 Gaussian Noise is widely used in synthetic image generation tasks, where the proces benfits from randomness and stochasticity.
-A random value (ε) is sampled from the Gaussian Distribution for each pixel which is then used as Noise (ε * beta).
-However this proves to be too noisy for our purpose of reconstructing an image structurally similar to the original image.
+However it proves to be too noisy for our purpose of reconstructing an image structurally near-identical to the original image (Excluding anomaly if present).

-Hence we use Simplex Noise
+Hence we use Simplex Noise.

 ### B-2.
 Noise Scheduler